 There are so many amazing things to do in Northumberland that don't cost a penny.
 With incredible forests and coasts, beautiful gardens, the second largest Dark Sky Park in Europe, as well as historical sites and Hadrian’s Wall to discover.
-There is something around every corner, from family-friendly days out to the perfect routes for cycling enthusiasts.
+There are so many hidden gems, with something around every corner, from family-friendly days out to the perfect routes for cycling enthusiasts.
 All you need is to know where to look for a fantastic, budget day out in Northumberland.
-From free attractions to activities that cost less than £10 per person, use our guide for your next budget break.
+From free attractions to visit on a bank holiday weekend to activities that cost less than £10 per person, use our guide for your next budget break, as well as our summer events guide to discover what’s on.

 Explore Northumberland's beaches